xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/hosting/index.md

  > Now you have tunnel running but it does not know which ip or port to forward the tunnel request to and when to forward.

- 11. On dashboard now you will be on *Public Hostnames* section, which means the traffic routed from publuc domain to your tunnel.
+12. On dashboard now you will be on *Public Hostnames* section, which means the traffic routed from publuc domain to your tunnel.
- 12. Under **Add public Domain for *<Tunnel Name>* you will see below sections.
-(Fill unless optional) 12.1.
-Subdomain - Fill `www` or subdomain of your website for which which you want the traffic to be routed.
+13. Under **Add public Domain for *<Tunnel Name>* you will see below sections.
+(Fill unless optional)
+    1. Subdomain - Fill `www` or subdomain of your website for which which you want the traffic to be routed.
-    12.2.
-Domain - It is a drop down menu, choose your domain.
+    2. Domain - Choose your domain from the drop down menu.
-    12.3.
-Path - Leave it blank
+    3. Path (optional) - you can leave it blank.
-    12.4 Type - Choose https, as we have our hosted our server locally on https.
+    4. Type - Choose https, as we have hosted our server locally on https.
-    12.5 URL - You can write *localhost:<port>* if your cloudflare is running on the same server.
-Or write the local IP address of your server Eg. 192.168.0.121.
+    5. URL - You can write *localhost:<port>* if your cloudflare is running on the same server.
+Or write the local IP address of your server Eg. 192.168.0.121 (you can skip if it is on default port like 443 for https.)
-        Port is not a must

-Creating tunnel.

-Installing cloudflared.

-Updating on cloudflare dashboard with ip and port of local website.